If you’re involved in a car accident, there may be some legal obligations to attend to before leaving the scene.

 Queensland Civil and Administrative Tribunal (QCAT) make decisions to resolve disputes for a range of matters including minor civil disputes like motor vehicle property damage.

 Australian Financial Complaints Authority (AFCA) offers dispute resolution for complaints about financial services, including general insurance.

 Motor Accident Insurance Commission deals with compulsory third party (CTP) and personal injury claims.
 Contact the commission if you wish to make a claim.

-Office of Fair Trading has a helpful guide for consumers to getting motor vehicle repairs and resolving disputes.
+Office of Fair Trading has a consumer guide that's helpful for getting motor vehicle repairs and resolving disputes.